Christian Køhler: Trelleborgs FF

 On 12 July 2019, Køhler moved abroad and joined Swedish Superettan club Trelleborgs FF.

 Esbjerg fB

 After one year in Sweden, Køhler returned to Denmark and signed a one-year deal with newly relegated Danish 1st Division club Esbjerg fB.
 On 26 March 2021, three months before time, Køhler's contract was terminated by mutual consent after only playing six games for the club.

 Valur

 On 26 March 2021, the same day he terminated his contract with Esbjerg, Køhler signed with Icelandic champions Valur.
 On 6 October 2021 it was confirmed, that Køhler had left the club at the end of his contract, as the club had to save money due to the lack of qualification to European football.

 ÍA Akranes

 On 18 January 2022, Køhler signed a two-year deal with Icelandic club ÍA Akranes.

 Fremad Amager

 On 30 January 2023, Køhler returned to Denmark and signed a deal until June 2024 with Danish 1st Division club Fremad Amager.

+Køhler made six appearances for Fremad Amager before leaving the club when his contract expired in June 2024.

+Later career

+On August 29, 2024, it was confirmed that 28-year-old Køhler would end his career as a footballer and instead continue as Team Manager for the Danish U-16 and U-17 national teams, where he would be responsible for budgets related to travel, hotels and basically all non-pitch related matches.

+Besides that, Køhler would also spend time on his two businesses: one, together with his former teammate Emiliano Marcondes, where they run Visionary workshops for young athletes on building an identity that is not only based on performance on the pitch.
+And the other, also with a former teammate, Martin Lauritsen, where they had a business together producing alarm clocks.